-Investigate how the number of gas particles affects the pressure of a gas sample.
+Investigate how the number of gas particles effects the pressure of a gas sample.

 Compare and interpret pressure vs. volume relationships of gas samples at different temperatures.
+(You can plot multiple graphs in the plotting window by clicking on the multiple button.)

 Investigate the average speed (distance per unit time) of particles in a gas as a function of pressure, volume, amount, or temperature.
+(You can expose the path traveled by a particle during a time interval by activating the "enable tracking" button in the Control Bar window, and then clicking on a particle.)

 Investigate the average number of collisions between particles or with the container walls in a gas sample as a function of pressure, volume, amount, or temperature.
+(You can expose the path traveled by a particle during a time interval by activating the "enable tracking" button in the Control Bar window, and then clicking on a particle.)